 - Nutrition info is for 1 slice of biscuit cake.

-This Biscuit Cake Recipe post from the archives (originally published on December 2017) has been updated and republished on 1 December 2021.
+This Biscuit Cake Recipe from the archives first published on December 2017 has been updated and republished on December 2021.